Climate Change and the Indian River Lagoon

 Environmental Impacts

-The health of east Florida’s Indian River Lagoon and similar coastal waters around the globe are linked to changes in climate.
-Ocean-atmosphere heating and the cascading impacts that result are increasing (NOAA 2020; NASA, 2025).
-Diverse environmental, economic, and social resources face increasing challenges in many estuarine and ocean regions.
+The health of east Florida’s 160 mile long Indian River Lagoon and similar coastal ecosystems around the globe are linked to climate.
+Ocean and atmospheric heating continue to increase with many cascading impacts (National Climate Assessment, 2023; NASA, 2025)Diverse environmental, economic, and social resources face increasing challenges in many estuary and ocean regions.

 Hotter temperatures